Updated: Feb 13

 We meet the down-on-its-luck working-class Kim family first as they struggle with basement living, stolen WiFi, and general squalor.
 Ki-taek (Song Kang-ho), the father, is out of work, as is his wife Chung-sook (Chang Hyae-jin).
 Their teenaged children are daughter Ki-jeong (Park So-dam) and son Ki-woo (Choi Woo-shik).
 Ki-woo’s friend Min (Seo-joon Park) tells him about a pretty high school girl he’s been tutoring in English, with whom he’s fallen in love.
 Min is leaving the country to go to university and asks Ki-woo to take over as tutor in Min’s absence.

 (1) Daughter Ki-jeong (Park So-dam) and son Ki-woo (Choi Woo-shik) can only access free WiFi near their front window and toilet.
-(2) Ki-taek Kim (Song Kang-ho) is surprised by his daughter's computer skills, after he sees the faked résumé she made for her brother.
-(3) Ki-woo's introduction to Mrs. Park (Cho Yeo Jeong) and the family's luxurious home.
-(4) Meeting his charming English student, Da-hye (Jung Ziso).
+(2) Ki-woo and his friend Min (Seo-joon Park) tells him about a pretty high school girl he’s been tutoring in English.
+(3) Ki-taek Kim (Song Kang-ho) is surprised by his daughter's computer skills, after he sees the faked résumé she made for her brother.
+(4) Ki-woo's introduction to Mrs. Park (Cho Yeo Jeong) and the family's luxurious home.
+(5) Meeting his charming English student, Da-hye (Jung Ziso).

 Ki-woo jumps at the chance to earn some money for the family, forges his credentials and is introduced to the luxurious world of the Park family.
 The parents, Dong-ik (Lee Sun Kyun) and Yeon-kyo (Cho Yeo Jeong), are supremely fashionable and attractive, while their children, daughter Da-hye (Jung Ziso) and Da-song (Hyun-jun Jung), seem like neglected afterthoughts.
 The household is run by the hired help, and Ki-woo, dazzled by the wealth of the Parks, soon devises a scheme to replace the current staff with members of his struggling family.
 Thanks to Da-Hye’s immediate attraction to Ki-woo, she convinces her parents to hire Ki-woo’s sister as an art tutor for Da-song, while some nasty scheming results in the Parks’ driver and housekeeper being replaced by Mr. and Mrs. Kim.
 The Parks, of course, have no idea their new hires are in any way related to each other, resulting in the above-mentioned moments of humor and, eventually, gruesome horror.